-This DMP (Annex 6) provides additional detail on the steps in which ethical and legal standards will be upheld in the acquisition, handling, and safekeeping of data.
-As the data will be transferred to a server at UCT, the Faculty of Science Research Ethics Committee will be approached for any additional study specific ethics approvals, if required.
-As additional databases become available to the study team and DSAs are agreed to, we will notify the UCT Science Faculty Ethics Committee in writing of the new study that has agreed to contribute data to the study.
+This DMP (Annex 6) provides additional detail on the steps in which ethical and legal standards will be upheld in the acquisition, handling, and safekeeping of data..
+As additional databases become available to the study team and DSAs are agreed to, we will notify the Wits Human Research Science Faculty Ethics Committee in writing of the new studies that have agreed to contribute data to the study every six months.
 We will provide information about the database prior to actual data transfer.
 We will inform the committee of the name of the study, study acronym, contact details of the data providers, details of the ethics approval of the original study including informed consent parameters, where available, study country and provide a copy of the DSA.
 We will make additional information available on the study where requested by the ethics committee.
-The University of the Witwatersrand Ethics committee will be provided with documentation of the studies that have been included in the IPD and documentation of the decisions made by the UCT Ethics Committee in this regard, six-monthly, or sooner where requested.

 Risks to the participants in the primary studies